heracx-ai/qhronos/README.md

    cp config.example.yaml config.yaml
    ```
 2. Edit `config.yaml` to match your environment (database, Redis, auth secrets, etc).
-3. Alternatively, you can override any config value using environment variables (see comments in `config.example.yaml`).
+3. You can also override any config value using CLI flags (see above).

 ### Database Setup & Migration
 Before running Qhronos for the first time, initialize the PostgreSQL database and apply migrations: